cmu-pasta/date-time/date-cop/README.md

 Both of these commands will create CSV files in the `results` directory with names corresponding to each query.

 ### Querying the repos

+You can pass in a directory that contains multiple databases with `-d`.
+Since running a query on every repo would take way to long, use the `-n` flag to limit the number of to a smaller sample (100 or 1000 are usually good).

 ```bash
 python run_codeql.py -a -d ./databases_path -rp ./path_to_results -n 100